Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My toddler is actually a touch OCD about cleaning, so it would not work on her.
 She has to help with the dishes, laundry, and cleans my living room for me.
 She's not even two and a half!
 So, in my situation, I ask her to bring me something or I ask if she will clean something for me.
 It is an alternative that keeps her quiet and I can keep my eyes on her with no problems!

 Oh, oh!
 As a child advocate, I need to say that if a toddler is up and about, the mother's attention should be directed to the toddler and not the telephone or anything else.
 It takes an instant for a toddler to get seriously hurt or worse if you take your eyes off of him.
 Sometimes it seems like there is no Mommy time, but please wait until the toddler is napping to make your calls.
-If someone calls while toddler is up, please tell them you will call them back.
-You would be heartbroken if something happened to your precious toddler while you were spending time on the phone.
-Toddlers are so funny and cute.
-Enjoy them because they grow so fast.

 We'd get the operator with the velvet voice, saying "Number please: and we stood on the threshold to anywhere our minds or hearts took us.
 Set in a fancy wooden box that hung on the wall, it waited like well done 3-D art, a sculpture, but alive with unrealized and unlimited possibilities to go with all that unlimited power. alive with intrinsic and grand possibilities, waiting...just waiting.
 Waiting and holding forth an unknown present or a future yet unseen.